dolphindb/DolphinDBPlugin/zmq/README_EN.md

 - type: a STRING indicating the socket type to be created.
 It can be “ZMQ_SUB” and “ZMQ_PULL”.
 - isConnnect: a Boolean value indicating whether to connect to *addr*.
 If false the *addr* is binded.
 - handle: a function or a table used to handle messages sent from zmq.
 - parser: is a function for parsing subscribed messages.
 Currently supported functions are `createJsonParser` and `createCsvParser`.
+It takes a STRING scalar as input and outputs a table.
 - prefix: a STRING indicating the message prefix.

 **Example**